prasincs/ClipboardHistory/README.md

 ## Acknowledgments

-- [HotKey](https://github.com/soffes/HotKey) - For global hotkey support
+- [HotKey](https://github.com/soffes/HotKey) - Inspiration for the vendored global hotkey implementation
 - The Swift community for excellent tools and libraries

 ## Security